Soullevram/Mathematical-Models-for-Growth-Functions-in-Chickens/README.md

 <li> Cosamede H. Osaiyuwu (<a href="mailto:oh.osaiyuwu@mail.ui.edu.ng">oh.osaiyuwu@mail.ui.edu.ng</a></span>)

 # Data availability
-The data used for the analysis is available on requst.
+The data used for the analysis is available on request.
 Request should be sent to oh.osaiyuwu@mail.ui.edu.ng.